ZAAI-com/Jekyll-AEO/docs/SETUP_PROMPT.md

 - If yes: "What entity type describes your site?
 Options: Organization, Person, Blog, NGO, Community, Project, CreativeWork, SoftwareApplication, Thing. (or skip)"

 **Q4 — URL Map**
-"Would you like to generate a URL map table at `docs/Url-Map.md` in your source directory?
+"Would you like to generate a URL map table at `docs/Url-Map.md` (relative to your project root)?
 Useful as a development reference. (yes/no)"

 **Q5 — Dotmd metadata**
 "Should generated `.md` files include a YAML front matter block with title, url, and description? (yes/no)"